 Hello.
 I'm Michael Mooney.
-This website is an outlet for free information that I want to share with others which does not fit into the missions of the two primary organizations I have worked with or researched with or any others.
+This website is an outlet for free information that I want to share with you which does not fit into the missions of the two primary organizations I have worked with or researched with or any others.

-for PoWeR (Program For Wellness Restoration), where I donated five years as Director of Research and Education.
-PoWeR is
+for PoWeR (Program For Wellness Restoration), where I donated five years time as Director of Research and Education.

 a non-profit research and educational